kunalmanishdesai/mwd_09/Readme.md

     ```pip3 install -r requirements.txt```

+# Stuff from here isnt updated and might not work.

 ## Task 1

 To extract features from videos using different layers and models, use the following command: